openbrisk/brisk-runtime/README.md

 - The function timeout value (in seconds) is available via the environment variable `FUNCTION_TIMEOUT`
 - The code and references files are located in a mounted volume unter the path `/openbrisk/`

-## TODO
+## Integration Tests

-Create integration test suite that every runtime must pass.
+### TODO: Create integration test suite that every runtime must pass.

 - Execute syncronous GET function
 - Execute asynchonous GET function